Khurram Afridi

 Teaching Interests

-Circuits and Electronics, Power Electronics and Photovoltaic Power Systems
+Circuits and Electronics, Power Electronics, and Advanced Power Electronics

 Selected Publications